EPFL-LCN/pub-sourmpis2023-neurips/README.md

 In order to use the recorded data you can:
 1. download the spikeData_v9.mat from [here](https://zenodo.org/record/10006599) to the datasets folder
-2. run the following command:
+2. run the following command, while you are in the directory of this project:
 ```bash
 python3 datasets/datastructure2datasetandvideo_Vahid.py
 ```

-or run the following commands:
+or run the following commands, while you are in the directory of this project:

 ```bash
 wget https://zenodo.org/record/10006599/files/spikeData_v9.mat -P datasets